Ian Chappell: A team in his own image

 Australia lost an unofficial Test series to a Rest of the World team led by Gary Sobers that toured in 1971–72 as a replacement for the politically unacceptable South Africans.
 Chappell was the outstanding batsman of the series, with four centuries included in his 634 runs, at an average of 79.25.
 He took the team to England in 1972 and was unlucky not to regain The Ashes in a rubber that ended 2–2.
 The series began disastrously for Chappell when he was out hooking from the first ball he faced in the opening Test at Manchester.
 He fell the same way in the second innings and Australia lost the match.
 However, the team regrouped and had the better of the remaining matches, apart from the fourth Test at Leeds, played on a controversial pitch that the Australians believed was "doctored" to suit the England team.
 Greg Chappell emerged as a prolific batsman during the series, batting one place below his brother in the order.
 The siblings shared several crucial partnerships, most notably 201 at the Oval in the last Test when they became the first brothers to score centuries in the same Test innings.
 Australia won the game, an effort that Chappell later cited as the turning point in the team's performances.

 In 1972–73, Australia had resounding victories against Pakistan (at home) and the West Indies (away).
 Chappell's leadership qualities stood out in a number of tight situations.
 He hit his highest Test score of 196 (from 243 balls) in the first Test against Pakistan at Adelaide.
 Pakistan "appeared probable winners of the last two Tests on the second last day of each game", yet Chappell's team managed to win on both occasions.

 On indifferent pitches in the Caribbean, Chappell was the highest-scoring batsman of the Test series with 542 runs (at 77.4 average).
 He hit 209 in a tour match against Barbados, two Test centuries and a "glorious" 97 on a poor pitch at Trinidad in the third Test, batting with an injured ankle.
 This set up a dramatic last day when the West Indies needed just 66 runs to win with six wickets in hand at lunch.
 The home team collapsed against an inspired Australian bowling attack supported by Chappell's aggressive field-placements.
-Chappell's team would be the last to leave the West Indies as winners for 22 years.